MindscapeHQ/raygun4java/README.md

 ### Custom user data and tags

-You can attatch custom data or tags on the factory so that all error will be tagged ie:
+You can attatch custom data or tags on the factory so that all errors will be tagged ie:
 ```java
 factory
     .withTag("tag1")